Home » Blog » Dental Assistant vs. Hygienist

 Median Annual Salaries

 Education, experience, and location may play a factor in your salary for any career.
-Take a look at median annual salaries, as reported by the U.S. Bureau of Labor Statistics, for dental assistants and hygienists:
+Take a look at the median annual wages for dental assistants and dental hygienists, as reported by the U.S. Bureau of Labor Statistics:

 Dental Assistants